cbourjau/nittygriddy/README.rst

 Nitty griddy aims to make the deployment of analyses using the Aliroot/Aliphysics framework easy, transparent, and reproducible.
 The primary goal is to completely eliminate the ungodly practice of copy-pasting together ``run.C`` files from all over the place.
-A nittygriddy "project" requires the user to only provide the settings for the analysis itself - nothing else.
+A nittygriddy "project" requires the user to only provide the settings for the specific analysis they want to run - nothing related to how or where you would like to run your analysis.
-The way these settings are supplied is analogous to how one configures a wagon of a LEGO train.
+The way these settings are supplied is analogous to how one configures a LEGO train.
 The deployment in ``local`` (sequential), ``proof lite`` (local parallel) or ``grid`` is then completely transparent and does not require the editing of any files.
 Nittygriddy also makes it easy to download parts of a desired dataset for local *offline* development - no need for running grid test mode.
 On top of that, nittygriddy makes it easy to trigger the merging process once a grid analysis is finished.